-If you’re handy with home repair work, you can offer your services on thumbtack.
+If you’re handy with home repair work, you can offer your services on Thumbtack.
 I haven’t personally done any jobs on Thumbtack, but I hear good things about it.
 You can also make an add on Craigslist offering your services.

 IT/Computer repair work

 If you’ve got tech skills, you can get gigs on Field Nation.
 I got my first gig on Field Nation and made $50 an hour to stand around a Walmart and wait for them to look for the equipment I was supposed to install.
-I was there 3 hours and never did any real work.
+I was there for 3 hours and never did any real work.
 I got paid $150 though!

 Become a nanny